ProvableHQ/leo/docs/grammar/README.md

 of operators and other expression constructs, and the (left or right) associativity of binary operators.

+Primary expressions are the building blocks of expressions involving postfix, prefix, and infix constructs.
-The primary expressions are self-contained in a way, i.e. they have clear delimitations:
-Some consist of single tokens, while others have explicit endings.
+The parsing of primary expressions involves no considerations of construct precedence, because primary expressions are clearly delimited: some consist of single tokens, while others have explicit endings.

+Primary expressions include variables and constants (i.e. identifiers, as well as `self` and `input`), as well as literals.
-Primary expressions also include parenthesized expressions, i.e. any expression may be turned into a primary one by putting parentheses around it.
+They also include parenthesized expressions, i.e. any expression may be turned into a primary one by putting parentheses around it.
+Top-level function calls,
+static member function calls
+and static constant accesses
+are also primary expressions.
+(On the other hand,
+instance member function calls and instance member variable accesses are postfix expressions, because the target expression may recursively be a postfix expression.)

 <a name="primary-expression"></a>
 ```abnf